hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/notes_of_class_talks_and_lectures/444_notes_taken_down_in_madras.md

 It is true that the caste system becomes essential in the ordinary course of nature.
 Those that have aptitudes for a particular work form a class.
 But who is to settle the class of a particular individual?
-If a Brâhmin thinks that he has a special aptitude for spiritual culture, why should he be afraid to meet a Shudra in an open field?
+If a Brāhmin thinks that he has a special aptitude for spiritual culture, why should he be afraid to meet a Shudra in an open field?
 Will a horse be afraid of running a race with a jade?

-Refer to the life of the author of *Krishna-karnâmrita*, Vilvamangala — a devotee who plucked his eyes out because he could not see God.
+Refer to the life of the author of *Krishna-karnāmrita*, Vilvamangala — a devotee who plucked his eyes out because he could not see God.
 His life illustrates the principle that even misdirected love leads in the end to love proper.